bitwarden/help/_articles/account/choosing-the-right-subscription-plan.md

 **Q: I am using a Families Plan--how do I upgrade to receive the new Premium Features?**

-A: You will need to wait for the new plan to arrive in September and then contact the Bitwarden team to move to the new plan [here](https://bitwarden.com/contact/).
+A: You will need to wait for the new plan to arrive in September and then contact the Bitwarden team.

+**Q: Is it possible to purchase a Families Plan without Premium Features?**

+A: After August 31, 2020 all Families Plan will include Premium Features automatically.
+If you currently have a Families Plan without Premium, your pricing will remain the same unless you upgrade your plan.
+The legacy Families Plan without Premium Features will no longer be available after August 31, 2020.

 **Q: I am a current Enterprise Plan customer and would like to implement the new Login with SSO feature, what do I need to do?**